Why Making Friends At Work Matters

 Are You a Friend At Work?

-Rather than asking if you have a friend at work, a more critical question is: Are you a friend at work?
-Being a supportive colleague requires self-awareness, empathy, and the ability to prioritize the needs of others.
+Rather than asking if you have a friend at work, a more critical question is: Are you a friend to your coworkers?
+Being a supportive colleague requires self-awareness, empathy, and the ability to prioritise the needs of others.
 According to Gallup, 67% of leaders admit that their words or actions have unintentionally undermined their colleagues’ success.

 How to Cultivate a Friendship Mindset at Work